ksimes/trainControl/README.md

 `sudo reboot .`

-So, why Adafruit?
+So, why use Adafruit?
 Well, we want to use Bluetooth to comunicate with a Lego Hub.
-Not your average connection, I know, but seeing as we may have thousands of students playing around with these in the near future using Python, I though it would be good to get the ball rolling.
-We’ll need adafruit to communicate with the Hub.
+Not your average connection, I know, but seeing as we may have thousands of students playing around with these in the near future using Python, it would be good to get the ball rolling with a reliable library.
+We’ll need adafruit to communicate with the Hub smoothly.

 After the second reboot, (the reboots are important and shouldn’t be omitted) we can now get everything configured.
 First, let’s get Bluetooth up and running.
 We’ll start with: